TanStack/table/README.md

 Why you may **not** want to use `react-table`:
 - No support for infinite scrolling.
 We chose to avoid the complex problems that come with it, and instead provide reliable and predictable pagination.
+- You need tables built in something other than traditional HTML table elements.

 ## Installation
 ```bash